ArtemisRex22/startup/notes.md

     ol,ul - Ordered or unordered list
     a - Anchor text to a hyperlink img - Graphical image reference
+You can use special characters but you have to define them by using the entity syntax
+    & = &amp
+    < = &lt
+    > = &gt
+    " = &quot
+    ' = &apos
+    Even emojis
 # 3.2
     Simon Startup, hands on info about HTML for startup
 # 3.3 CSS
+CSS = Style
+There are three different ways to associate CSS with HTML, one is to use a style attribute of an HTML element and explicitly assign one or more declarations.
+The other way is to define CSS rules in the HTML document using the HTML style element.
+It should appear in the head element of the document so that the rules apply to all elements of the document.
+The final way is to associate the CSS with the HTML link element to create a hyperlink reference to an external file containing CSS rules.
+Generally using the link element is preferred.
+A declaration property defined at a lower level will override the higher declaration.
     Syntax
     p {
         color: green;